facebook/ThreatExchange/vpdq/README.md

 is_match = c_pct_matched >= P_c and q_pct_matched >= P_q
 ```

-As you can see, the frame number / ordering is not used at all in this comparison, and the frames are treated as an unordered “bag of hashes”.
+> **Note**: The frame number and the timestamp is not used at all in this comparison.
+The frames are treated as an unordered “bag of hashes”.
+The frame number and timestamp are included in each feature in the reference implementation in case of future expansion.

 ### Pruning Candidates